 Explore the exciting world of vinegars; make this dressing with a high quality aceto balsamico, or get Trader Joe’s Balsamic Vinegar of Modena (aged 10 years at $3.99 for 8.5 ounces), which is also delicious.
-As a result, this salad will tantalize your taste buds!
+As a result, this salad will tantalize your taste buds.

-Note: using my recipes, you may prepare ahead: balsamic vinaigrette (2016/08/22), croutons (2016/08/15), and agave roasted nuts (2016/08/15), for keeping on hand at all times; may also substitute ready-made versions.
+Note: may substitute ready-made versions, or using my recipes, you may prepare ahead, for keeping on hand at all times: balsamic vinaigrette (2016/08/22), croutons (2016/08/15), and agave roasted nuts (2016/08/15).

-1/2 cup quinoa, sprouted 1-2 days in advance (Directions are below.)
+1/2 c quinoa, sprouted 1-2 days in advance (Directions are below.)

 1 tbsp oil (Coconut or avocado oil is best; olive oil is carcinogenic when heated to high temperatures.)

-1 pound chicken tenderloins, about 5 pieces
+1 lb chicken tenderloins, about 5 pieces

-1/3 cup balsamic vinegar
+1/3 c balsamic vinegar

-10-12 ounces greens of your choice
+12 oz greens of your choice

-Balsamic vinaigrette, made ahead (2016/08/22)
+Balsamic vinaigrette, purchased or made ahead (See 2016/08/22.)

 - If chicken is frozen, thaw in water.